CITANZ/jobs/.github/ISSUE_TEMPLATE/template-to-post-a-new-job.md

 * Link to job description or job description attached  (required)
 * Contact info (could be your nick name in our Wechat group) (required)

-You could also apply a tag for your posts, common tags are #mobile, #web, #infra, #devops etc.
+You could also apply one/many tag(s) for your job, common tags are #mobile, #web, #infra, #devops etc.
+If you are not sure which tags to apply, please leave it to our programme coordinator;